Master of Athletic Training FAQs

 Heidelberg is a participating member of the Athletic Training Centralized Application System™ (ATCAS).
 ATCAS allows applicants to upload all application information one time, and then that information is shared with the programs to which applicants are applying.

-A deposit of $250 will be required to hold your spot in the program once you have been fully accepted.
-This deposit will be applied to your student account and covers the cost of textbooks for the first year in the program.
+A Enrollment Fee of $250 will be required to hold your spot in the program once you have been fully accepted.
+This Enrollment Fee will be applied to your student account and covers the cost of textbooks for the first year in the program.

 Is there a fee to apply?